 When digging deep in the ground, it is possible to come across radioactive material.
 Much of the radiation you could be exposed to is perfectly natural, but it can be dangerous to humans.
 Radiation can come from gases like radon as well as heavy metals and other radioactive metals, such as some isotopes of lead and potassium, more well-known radioactive substances like uranium, and other chemicals like radium and thorium.
 Prolonged exposure can cause sickness and other physiological effects.

 Texas Oil Worker Injury Attorneys Offering Free Consultations

-If you or a loved one was exposed to dangerous or toxic materials at work on an oil rig, contact a Dallas personal injury lawyer at The Queenan Law Firm today.
+If you or a loved one was exposed to dangerous or toxic materials at work on an oil rig, contact a Texas personal injury lawyer at The Queenan Law Firm today.
 Our lawyers work to represent injured workers and their families in their claims for financial compensation for serious workplace injuries and chemical exposure in the workplace.
 To schedule a free consultation on your case, call our lawyers today at (817) 476-1797.